C++ API

 as you can see the functions are the same, except that their first argument is a pointer to a struct of type UCLI_Parser_Data.
 This struct is used to store the data of the parser and members should not be accessed.

 The only actual difference between the C and C++ API is initializing the parser.
-To initialize the parser in the C API, simply create a new variable of type UCLI_Parser_Data and call UCLI_Parser_init on it, like this:
+To initialise the parser in the C API, simply create a new variable of type UCLI_Parser_Data and call UCLI_Parser_init on it, like this:

 struct UCLI_Parser_Data data;